Three times a week, we do our podcast, Verdict with Ted Cruz.

 And I think we need immigration reform, comprehensive immigration reform.

-There'll be due process for those that are green cardholders, those with visas.
+There'll be due process for those that are green card holders, those with visas.

 That doesn't mean, by the way, that when you come into the United States, even if you have a valid visa, that you can't be questioned, for instance, if you were in Chechnya.

-The Sarnet brothers were here legally.
+The Sarnett brothers were here legally.

 They went to Chechnya.